CASE STUDY: ROSCOE

-Driving down the long, winding lane to her home, Pam could see a white flash darting through the pasture.
-A pit rose up in her stomach as she feared the worst.
-Less than an hour ago, she had brought home an adorable yearling miniature donkey as a companion for one of her retired horses.
-Little Olivia, the donkey, was the picture of cuteness; white and fluffy with black spots and the longest donkey ears.
+Driving down the long, winding lane to her home, Pam saw a white flash dart through the pasture.
+Her stomach sank as she feared the worst.
+Less than an hour ago, she had brought home an adorable yearling miniature donkey.
+It to be a companion for one of her retired horses.
+The little donkey, Olivia, was the picture of cuteness.
+White and fluffy, black spots, and the longest donkey ears.
 Not bigger than your average Labrador Retriever, Oliva had been unloaded from the trailer, greeted by the family, and placed in a pen attached to the barn.
-Pam then had to run out to pick up her son from a play date, and instructed the rest of her children to keep the dogs in the house until she got back and could supervise introductions between Olivia, the dogs, and her other horses.
+Pam needed to pick up her son from a play date, so she instructed the rest of her children to keep the dogs in the house until she got back.
+The dogs like to chase other animals, and this way, she could supervise introductions between Olivia, the dogs, and her other horses.

-Unfortunately, one of the dogs had gotten out and she was arriving home to a scene of pure chaos.
+Unfortunately, one of the dogs got out, and Pam arrived home to a scene of pure chaos.

 Roscoe’s injuries were minor, so she tied him to the fence and went to check out Olivia’s wounds.
 The yearling had bites to three of her four legs and puncture wounds to her throat.
 Pam quickly called the emergency vet.
 Olivia would recover, but the trauma of the attack would stay with her for a long time.

 When Roscoe was 10 months old, he came into the house through his doggy door, revealing a bloody mouth.
 Five of his front teeth were barely hanging from his gums.
 A trip to the vet showed that his hard palette was fractured.
 The teeth had to be pulled and Roscoe’s mouth was put back together with reconstructive surgery.
-Although no one saw it happen, the vets assumed an injury this severe could only have happened with the force of a horse’s hoof.
+Although no one saw it happen, the vets assumed an injury this severe could only result from a horse’s hoof.

 That’s when I was called in.
 As a certified dog trainer who specializes in aggressive or hard-to-train dogs whose owners are at their wit’s end, I frequently help owners whose dogs like to chase or harass livestock, wildlife, or people.

 Roscoe’s case is not unusual.
-Dogs are predators by nature.
-Horses, donkeys, deer, rabbits, and squirrels, just to name a few, are all prey animals.
-Predators are born hunters and even though the cute little fluffy pup that you share your home with looks a lot different from a wolf, many of our pet dogs have retained the same prey drive that keeps their wild cousins alive.
-They are hard-wired to chase and selective breeding has increased the tendency in some types of dogs.
+Dogs are predators by nature, and their prey drive causes them to chase other animals.
+Horses, donkeys, deer, rabbits, squirrels, and even other dogs, are all prey animals.
+Predators are born hunters, and even though the cute little fluffy pup that you share your home with looks a lot different from a wolf, many of our pet dogs retain the same prey drive that keeps their wild cousins alive.
+Dogs are hard-wired to chase other animals, and selective breeding has increased the tendency in some types of dogs.

 FIX #1 – MANAGEMENT

 Predatory aggression can be extremely difficult to work with.
 Management by keeping the dog leashed or securely fenced is always the safest option, but it limits the owner’s ability to enjoy outdoor activities in natural environments where you may encounter other animals.
-If you have a dog prone to chasing, he should never be left unsupervised with prey animals.
-If you are unable to watch the dog, keep him indoors or in a fenced area.
+If your dog likes to chase other animals, he should never be left unsupervised with anything that could be considered prey.
+If you can’t closely watch on the dog, keep him indoors or in a fenced area.

 FIX #2 – SOLIDIFY OBEDIENCE COMMANDS

-If you have any hope of calling your dog away from a potential chase, he must have a basic understanding of the foundation skills:
+To have any hope of controlling the chase, you must give your dog a basic understanding of the foundation skills:

 1. Heel